"Emigrate with Confidence"

 What “exceptional and outstanding” actually means

-Priority 3 candidates are not Nobel laureates.
+Candidates are not Nobel Laureates.
 They are recognised experts whose achievements are demonstrably above the standard for their field.

 Strong indicators include: